chege4179/chege4179/README.md

 I'm Peter Chege.
 I'm an android developer based in Nairobi, Kenya.

-* 🌍  I'm based in Nairobi Kenya
+* 🌍  I'm based in Nairobi, Kenya
 * 🖥️  See my portfolio at [https://peterchege.me](http://peterchege.me)
-* ✉️  You can contact me at [peterkagure@gmail.com](mailto:peterkagure@gmail.com)
+* ✉️  You can contact me at [peterkagure@gmail.com](mailto:peterkagure@gmail.com) or via Twitter [DM](https://twitter.com/peter__me)
-* 🤝  I'm open to collaborating on Android projects, React/React Native and Node.js projects
+* 🤝  I'm always open to collaborating on Android projects, React/React Native and Node.js projects
-* You can read me my medium articles [here](https://medium.com/@peterkagure)
+* I write sometimes.
+You can find my medium articles [here](https://medium.com/@peterkagure)
 * I'm open to any android developer roles.
+* I'm always striving to be the best developer I can possibly be

 ### Skills